bshankar/chromefox/README.md

 # Chromefox

-Simple Firefox theme inspired by google chrome.
+Simple Firefox theme inspired by Google Chrome.

+## Features
+1. Changes color scheme to be similar to Chrome.
+2. Collapse bookmarks toolbar on all pages except on new tab and Problem loading page pages.

 ![Screenshot](https://a.pomf.cat/wtdolq.png)